coderefinery/gitlab-openstack-deploy/README.md

 ### Runner config

-Multiple virtual machines can be created to act as runners for GitLab CI/CD pipelines.
+Multiple virtual machines can be created to host runners for GitLab CI/CD pipelines.
 Their specs are specified in a dict called runner_vms like so:

 ```